Updated June 7, 2023

 - People have published their packages using a node package manager.

-- The small-scale companies find it easy to continue with this technology for application development.
+- Small-scale companies find it easy to continue with this technology for application development.

 - Applications like Paypal and Linkedin use this technology.

-- Highly compatible with NoSQL databases too as they deal with JSON or BSON formats.
+- They are also highly compatible with NoSQL databases, which deal with JSON or BSON formats.

-- Good products based on PHP like WordPress have come up in the market, where it’s easy for people to host and maintain their websites and also they can manage content easily.
+- Good products based on PHP, like WordPress, have come up in the market, where it’s easy for people to host and maintain their websites and manage content efficiently.

 - PHP and MySQL are used in conjunction with solution building.

-- So only a subset of features offered by PHP match up with python and if just web application development is only the focus then you can go by PHP only.
+- So only a subset of features offered by PHP match up with Python; if just web application development is the focus, then you can go by PHP only.

-- Ruby and Rails structure up a stack when we look for web application development.
+- Ruby and Rails structure a stack when looking for web application development.

 - Ruby and Rails provide ample advantages as they generate a healthy skeleton for web development.

-- Again the major difference is that python holds a strong hand in domains other than web development like data science and machine learning while Ruby is just for web development’s sake.
+- Again the significant difference is that Python holds a strong hand in domains other than web development, like data science and machine learning, while Ruby is just for web development’s sake.

-- Ruby keeps certain things abstract to keep a life of developers easy while python throws up everything to the programmer.
+- It keeps certain things abstract to keep the life of developers accessible, while Python throws up everything to the programmer.

-- Go is fast, statically typed, compiled programming language.
-Go is similar in syntactic to C language but has memory safety and garbage collection like features.
+- Go is a fast, statically typed, compiled programming language.
+Go is similar in syntactic to C language but has memory safety and garbage collection-like features.

-- The concurrency mechanisms are good which makes them write programs for multicore and networked machines.
+- The concurrency mechanisms are suitable, making them write programs for multicore and networked machines.

 - Go has support for runtime reflection.

-- Go is ideal to develop the backend for Single Page Applications and mobile applications but traditional applications need not be developed using it.
+- It is ideal for developing the backend for Single Page Applications and mobile applications, but traditional applications need not be developed using it.

-- Go offers simple syntax fast compilation and kind of object-oriented programming based on “structural typing”.
+- Go offers simple syntax, fast compilation, and object-oriented programming based on “structural typing.”

 - Go has support for socket programming via TCP and UDP protocols.